richardtjornhammar/impetuous/README.md

 ```
 which will return the list you need.
 You can now save it as a node relationship file and use that in my DAG construction routine.

-Lets instead assume that you want the read latent codings from a [file](https://gist.githubusercontent.com/richardtjornhammar/6780e6d99e701fcc83994cc7a5f77759/raw/2d9cb00540960491e70883cb851ca16e4f254ee9/new_compartment_genes.gmt), then you could issue :
+Lets instead assume that you want to read the analyte groupings from a [file](https://gist.githubusercontent.com/richardtjornhammar/6780e6d99e701fcc83994cc7a5f77759/raw/2d9cb00540960491e70883cb851ca16e4f254ee9/new_compartment_genes.gmt), then you could issue :
 ```
     import os
     os.system('wget https://gist.githubusercontent.com/richardtjornhammar/6780e6d99e701fcc83994cc7a5f77759/raw/2d9cb00540960491e70883cb851ca16e4f254ee9/new_compartment_genes.gmt')